 RHIAs are a critical link between care providers, payers, and patients.
 The RHIA has a comprehensive knowledge of medical, administrative, ethical, and legal requirements and standards related to healthcare delivery and privacy of protected patient information.

-Job opportunities for RHIAs exist in multiple settings throughout the healthcare industry.
-These include the continuum of care delivery organizations, including hospitals, multispecialty clinics and physician practices, long-term care, mental health, and other ambulatory care settings.
-The profession has seen significant expansion in nonpatient care settings, with careers in managed care and insurance companies, software vendors, consulting services, government agencies, education, and pharmaceutical companies.
+RHIAs work in multiple settings in the healthcare industry, including hospitals, multispecialty clinics and physician practices, long-term care, mental health, and other ambulatory care settings.
+They can also work in non-patient care settings such as managed care and insurance companies, software vendors, consulting services, government agencies, education, and pharmaceutical companies.

-RHIA applicants must meet one of the following eligibility requirements:
+Eligibility Requirements: Before applying to take the RHIA exam, you must meet one of the following eligibility requirements:

 ¹ Students interested in obtaining a Post-Baccalaureate Certificate, Certificate of Completion, or Transfer of Credits information must contact the CAHIIM-accredited program in which they wish to enroll regarding their institutional policies.
-Please visit the program directory Web site at www.cahiim.org/directory to access the list of CAHIIM-accredited programs.
+Please visit the CAHIIM program directory for a list of CAHIIM-accredited programs.

 ² AHIMA and the Canadian Health Information Management Association (CHIMA); Korean Medical Record Association (KMRA); and Health Information Management Association of Australia (HIMAA) shall permit a graduate of a program in HIM at the baccalaureate degree level to apply to write the appropriate certification examination consistent with the academic level achieved and given independently by the aforementioned associations.
 The graduate must meet the educational competencies for certification as a technician or administrator established by the association to which the application is made.